LiChiehLin/Okada_Slip_Inversion/Codes/Readme.md

 * Slip model structure (e.g. SlipModel)
 * Downsample parameter structure (e.g. SmoothParam)

 A lot of the functions are designed as `Name-Value` pair inputs.
 Please refer to the following to see more.
+Also, the structures are updated after each execution of the sub-routine, so set the ouput structure as the input as shown below.

 ---
  ### 1. okLoadData.m